sujinunt/Proto-Photo-Edit/README.md

 ## Version 1.0
 * Draw with pencil
-* Draw square (left click then right click to place your square //can change scale)
+* Draw square (left click then right click to place your square //can change scale with your mouse motion)
 * Eraser
 * Change colors of pencil
 * Change colors of square